 The lunch box must therefore be divisible and leak-proof.
 With the D-Lock series, you and your child are perfectly equipped for kindergarten.

-The stainless steel box is not only very easy to open with the clamp closure in the truest sense of the word, it also keeps the hoped-for order thanks to the individually usable dividers (Bento Box).
+The stainless steel box is not only very easy to open in the truest sense of the word with the clamp closure, it also keeps the desired order thanks to the individually usable dividers (Bento Box).
 No liquids or odors migrate from one box to the other.
 Also not in the backpack: Thanks to the silicone ring, these cans are protected against leaking.

-The D-Lock bento box is light and available in three sizes, with a capacity of 550 ml, 780 ml and 1280 ml.
-It is therefore ideal for small to large appetites.
-And perfect for small kindergarten backpacks.
+The D-Lock bento box is lightweight and available in three sizes, with capacity of 550ml, 780ml and 1280ml.Ideal for small to large appetites and perfect for small kindergarten backpacks.

 If you would like to give your offspring muesli, rice pudding or pudding, then the L-Lock Bento Box would be exactly the right solution.
-Due to the firm clip closure, this stainless steel box does not have a silicone ring and is thus not leakproof.
+Due to the firm clip closure, this stainless steel box does not have a silicone ring and is therefore not leak-proof.
 But she fascinates with the "box in box" principle.
 With small inner cans, you can easily pack liquid snacks.

 The L-Lock bento box is also available in different sizes.